wingsuit-designsystem/wingsuit/docs/src/pages/configurations/preset-webpack/index.md

 A preset is a set of hooks called by Wingsuit on webpack initialization and can override configurations for webpack.

 The goal is to deliver a community-driven set of webpack presets.
-Checkout the predefined presets in the [default config stub](@TODO).
+Check out the predefined presets in the [default config stub](@TODO).

-Each preset have two possible hooks:
+Each preset has two possible hooks:
 ```js
 module.exports = {
   webpack: function(appConfig) {